-This article reviews the analytical techniques most commonly used in plastic component failure analysis.
-These include the Fourier transform infrared spectroscopy, differential scanning calorimetry, thermogravimetric analysis, thermomechanical analysis, and dynamic mechanical analysis.
-The descriptions of the analytical techniques are supplemented by a series of case studies that include pertinent visual examination results and the corresponding images that aid in the characterization of the failures.
-The article describes the methods used for determining the molecular weight of a plastic resin.
-It explains the use of mechanical testing in failure analysis and also describes the considerations in the selection and use of test methods.
+This article reviews analytical techniques that are most often used in plastic component failure analysis.
+The description of the techniques is intended to familiarize the reader with the general principles and benefits of the methodologies, namely Fourier transform infrared spectroscopy, energy-dispersive x-ray spectroscopy, differential scanning calorimetry, thermogravimetric analysis, and dynamic mechanical analysis.
+The article describes the methods for molecular weight assessment and mechanical testing to evaluate plastics and polymers.
+The descriptions of the analytical techniques are supplemented by a series of case studies to illustrate the significance of each method.
+The case studies also include pertinent visual examination results and the corresponding images that aided in the characterization of the failures.

 Download citation file: